status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 ## Next steps

-Once you've installed build tools, you're ready to move on to launching the beacon node and becoming a [validator](./validator.md)
+Once you've installed the prerequisites, you're ready to move on to launching the [beacon node](./beacon_node.md).